Article

 Flawed filtering systems

 Filtering is an essential feature in apps dealing with large volumes of data.
 Oftentimes, a small improvement in filtering results in a huge improvement in user experience.
-That’s the first thing we fixed in Enroly, a student engagement product that hired us for a redesign.
+That’s one of the most important thing we fixed in b.well a healthcare platform that hired us support their design plans.

 Cluttered screens